wilsond-gds/notes-on-git/nunjucks.md

 # Useful nunjucks snippets

 This is a short list of some useful nunjucks commands.
 [Find the official nunjucks documentation](https://mozilla.github.io/nunjucks/templating.html) at the Nunjucks website.
-Nunjucks is a powerful templating language.
+Nunjucks is a powerful templating language often used in Node.js projects.

 ## Find out what’s in an object